more-rubenwardy/VoxelLegends/design.md

 layout: default
 ---

-VoxelLegends is set in the medieval world of NAMEHERE.
+Voxel Legends is set in the medieval world of NAMEHERE.
 No modern technology.
 Procedurally generated towns.
 Towns have names and NPCs

 ## Inhabitants